-The tuition and fees for students entering ASL in the 2014-2015 academic year are listed below.
+The tuition and fees for students entering ASL in the 2015-2016 academic year are listed below.
 Tuition is guaranteed not to increase during the three years as long as the student maintains uninterrupted enrollment.
 A withdrawal or leave will result in a change of tuition to the new current tuition rate upon the student's return.
 Each applicant's seat deposits are credited toward the first semester's tuition.

-Tuition \$31,000.00 (\$15,500 per semester) Activity Fee \$325.00 (\$162.50 per semester) Laptop Computer Market Price (an optional one-time expense - up to \$1,000) Summer Externship Fee \$200.00 (payable Spring Semester of first year) Part-time tuition rate of \$990.00 (per credit hour/requires approval from Dean's office) Summer School Classes \$1,000.00 (per credit hour) Visitor administrative fee \$1,000.00 (upon commencement of visit) Transcripts \$0.00 (current students and alumni for employment or bar applications) Transcripts \$5.00 (former students and non-employment or bar application purposes) Transfer package fee \$25.00 (per school application) Expedited shipping \$20.00 If expedited shipping is requested for any of the above transcript requests, the expedited shipping charge is required.
+Tuition \$31,000.00 (\$15,500 per semester) Activity Fee \$325.00 (\$162.50 per semester) Laptop Computer Market Price (an optional one-time expense - up to \$1,500) Summer Externship Fee \$200.00 (payable Spring Semester of first year) Part-time tuition rate of \$990.00 (per credit hour/requires approval from Dean's office) Summer/Intersession courses \$1,000.00 (per credit hour) Visitor administrative fee \$1,000.00 (upon commencement of visit) Transcripts \$0.00 (current students and alumni for employment or bar applications) Transcripts \$5.00 (former students and non-employment or bar application purposes) Transfer package fee \$25.00 (per school application) Expedited shipping \$20.00 If expedited shipping is requested for any of the above transcript requests, the expedited shipping charge is required.
+Graduation Fee \$100.00 (payable Spring semester of Third year)